Anku5hk/Android-Model-Tester/README.md

 ![2](/screenshots/sss2.PNG)
 ![1](/screenshots/sss3.PNG)

-# More Features to be added(Maybe)
+# More Features to be added.
 - More Image tasks.
-- Multi Output classification.
-- Maybe Text tasks.
-- Use of Multi Thread.

 # More
 You can compile above code into Android studio or download apk [here](https://drive.google.com/open?id=1qn0yiFxyEcxa4EVHbDeL4mErxkysXgdS)<br/>